franco2ke/huddle-landing-page/README.md

-# Francis Wafula - BLANK WEB PAGE TEMPLATE
+# Francis Wafula - Huddle Landing Page with Intro Section

 ![Desktop View](design/desktop-preview.png)

-This the [BLANK WEB PAGE TEMPLATE](design/desktop-preview.png).
+This the [Huddle Landing Page Hero](design/desktop-preview.png).
 Thanks for checking it out

 ## Table of contents 🧳